erictktk/VectorJS/README.md

 A 2D vector library for handling vectors written in vanilla Javascript.

-It has standard functions like normalization, length and static functions for scalar multiplication, dot product and add and subtract between two Vectors.
+STandard functions like normalization, length are included.
+Also included are static functions for scalar multiplication, dot product and add and subtract between two vectors.

-Also has includes 3D rotations about the X-Axis and Y-Axis for fancy SVG animations.
+Also includes 3D rotations about the X-Axis and Y-Axis for pretty SVG animations.